An Improved Bound for Weak Epsilon-Nets in the Plane: Proof of Theorem

 \paragraph{The roadmap.} The rest of this section is organized as follows.

-In Section \ref{Subsec:0} we construct an auxiliary slab decomposition $\Lambda(r_0)$, where $r_0$ is bounded by an arbitrary small (albeit, fixed) positive power of $1/\eps$, and use Lemma \ref{Lemma:SampleCell} to guarantee that the points of our convex sets $K$ are sufficiently spread among the slabs of $\Lambda(r_0)$.
-This is achieved at expense of adding to $Q$ a small-size auxiliary net $Q_0$.
+In Section \ref{Subsec:0} we construct an auxiliary slab decomposition $\Lambda(P,r_0)$, and use Lemma \ref{Lemma:SampleCell} to guarantee that the points of our convex sets $K$ are sufficiently spread among the slabs of $\Lambda(P,r_0)$.
+This is achieved at expense of adding to $Q$ a small-size auxiliary net $Q_0$ which is provided by Lemma \ref{Lemma:SampleCell}.

 In Section \ref{Subsec:1} we use the larger sample $\R_1$ of $r_1$ lines from $\L=\L(\Pi)$ to define the finer main decomposition $\Sigma(r_1)$ of $\reals^2$.
 As mentioned in Section \ref{Subsec:ProofOutline}, $\Sigma(r_1)$ is obtained by vertically subdividing the cells of $\A(\R_1)$ into trapezoidal sub-cells.
 By the properties of $\Sigma(r_1)$ as a $\Theta(\log r_1/r_1)$-cutting for $\L$ \cite{Cuttings}, an average line of $\L$ crosses only $O(r_1\log r_1)$ cells of $\Sigma(r_1)$.
 We further ``normalize" $\Pi$ by omitting a relatively small fraction of its edges whose supporting lines in $\L$ cross too many of the cells of $\Sigma(r_1)$.
 We then remove from $\K$ every convex set that is not $(\eps,\sigma/2)$-restricted to the surviving graph $(P,\Pi)$.
 To that end, we add to $Q$ another auxiliary net $Q_1$ which is obtained by solving a simpler recursive instance $\K(P,\Pi',\eps,\sigma/2)$, with a much sparser restriction graph $\Pi'$.